gohugoio/hugoDocs/content/en/hugo-pipes/postcss.md

 ```

 {{% note %}}
-Hugo Pipe's PostCSS requires `postcss-cli` javascript package to be installed along with any PostCSS plugin used.
+Hugo Pipe's PostCSS requires `postcss-cli` javascript package to be installed on the environement along with any PostCSS plugin used.
 {{% /note %}}
 ### Options